datacommonsorg/docsite/bigquery/query_property_places.md

 ---
 layout: default
-title: Properties of Places
+title: Properties of places
 nav_order: 2
-parent: DC to BQ Sample Queries
-grand_parent: BigQuery
+parent: Query with SQL/BigQuery
 ---

-# Query Category: Statistical Variables Associated with Places (and other entities)
+# Statistical variables associated with places (and other entities)

-### Latest value from preferred source for a single variable
+### Get the latest value from preferred source for a single variable

 As an example, the latest population of CA: